mocamircea/sygon-token/README.md

   The function checks if the the amount is transferred to an <b>alias</b> or a <b>splitter</b>, performing the transfer accordingly.
 <br/><br/>
   <b>Aliases</b><br/>
   Aliases are Ethereum addresses that receive a special treatment in relationship with the SYGON token.
-Any amount transferred to an alias address is directed automatically to a unique address (defined by <i>addrAliasTarget</i>). <br/><br/>
+Any amount transferred to an alias address is forwarded automatically to a unique address (defined by <i>addrAliasTarget</i>). <br/><br/>
   More specifically, aliases are created by the operational entity (SynergyCrowds company) for all users of the SYGON technology products.
 The concept of alias can be found under the name of <i>Feed address</i> in the SynergyCrowds platform.
-This is a unique address that is allocated to any account when successfully upgrading to Level 2.
+This is a unique address that is allocated to every account after successfully upgrading to Level 2.
 </p>

   <h3>1.2 <i>transferAsTokenRelease</i></h3>
   <p>
-The SYGON token is put into circulation with this method, by the Creator only.
+The SYGON tokens are put into circulation with this method, exclusively by the Creator.
 This special method of transfer is meant to  release amounts of SYGON tokens directly to Build Contributors.
 So the token release is fully covered in contribution.
 The token is never initially released for investment or speculation purposes (with approaches like ICO / IEO) but only to reward real contributions to building the SYGON technology and its products.
-Further, the Build Contributors will be able to further put tokens on the market by selling them to any other interested parties.

 INPUT<br/>
   <ul>